-- Claim forms completed in all aspects will be verified by the concerned company and on the basis of company’s verification report, refund will be released by the IEPF Authority in favor of claimants’ Aadhaar linked bank account through electronic transfer.
+- Claim forms completed in all aspects will be verified by the concerned company and on the basis of the company’s verification report, a refund will be released by the IEPF Authority in favor of claimants’ Aadhaar linked bank account through electronic transfer.

 Only one Form can be filed for one financial year against one Aadhaar Number and one Company.
-User can enter more than one claim in single form, failing which the form is liable to be rejected
+User can enter more than one claim in a single form, failing which the form is liable to be rejected